Zokrates/ZoKrates/zokrates_book/src/toolbox/abi.md

 ```

 Note the following:
-- Field elements are passed as JSON strings in order to support arbitrary large numbers.
+- Field elements are passed as JSON strings in order to support arbitrary large numbers
+- Unsigned integers are passed as JSON strings containing their hexadecimal representation
 - Structs are passed as JSON objects, ignoring the struct name